 1. Extended Time on Tests and Assignments

-• Example: A student with ADHD is given 50% more time to complete exams and quizzes, reducing pressure and allowing for better focus on each question.
-Psychological testing for ADHD accommodations can prove this need by measuring student performance under time pressure.
+• ADHD accommodations for school example: A student with an attention deficit is given 50% more time to complete exams and quizzes, reducing pressure and allowing for better focus on each question.
+Psychological testing can prove this need by measuring student performance under time pressure.

 2. Preferential Seating

 • Example: The student is seated near the teacher or at the front of the classroom, away from windows, doors, or other distractions, helping them stay focused during lessons.
-This accommodation is often arrived at if psychological testing for ADHD is positive, especially if a student has the inattentive type of the diagnosis.
+This is often arrived at if testing is positive, especially if a student has the inattentive type of the diagnosis.

 3. Breaks During Long Tasks

 • Example: A student can take short, scheduled breaks during lengthy class activities, assignments, or exams to help manage restlessness and refocus.
-This is also one of the accommodations for ADHD we can test for by measuring fatigue and performance issues as testing wears on.
+We can also test for this by measuring fatigue and performance issues as the test progresses.

 4. Use of a Fidget Tool